Magnus Gabriel De la Gardie: 1644–1654: Under Queen Christina

 In 1645 he was promoted to colonel of the Life Guards.
 In 1646, De la Gardie was head of a diplomatic mission to France in order to find Queen Christina musicians for her Swedish court.
 The mission was a success for De la Gardie, who upon his return to Sweden received distinctions of an unparalleled amount.
 Furthermore, the queen arranged a wedding for him and the queen's cousin Maria Eufrosyne of Zweibrücken at the Royal Palace.
 After the wedding, De la Gardie was made a Privy Councillor.
 On 17 April 1648, he was promoted to general and served as such under the future king, and his own brother-in-law, Charles Gustav, during the Siege of Prague that took place in the final months of the Thirty Years' War.
 Despite making only a slight contribution in the war, De la Gardie was eventually rewarded 22,500 riksdaler, more than any other general.
 The same year, he was created count of Arensburg (Kuressaare).
 De la Gardie began his first of two terms as Governor-General of the Swedish dominion of Livonia in 1649.

 Prior to Queen Christina's coronation, De la Gardie gave Queen Christina a solid sterling silver throne, to be used for the event.
 At the coronation in 1650, De la Gardie was entrusted with carrying the royal banner.
 A year later, in 1651, he ended his first term in Livonia and was appointed Marshal of the Realm (riksmarskalk).
 In 1652, he became Lord High Treasurer (riksskattmästare), which was one of five Great Officers of the Realm and, as such, one of the most prominent and powerful members of the Privy Council as well as head of the Kammarkollegiet.
 Also in 1652, De la Gardie was appointed lawspeaker (lagman) of Västergötland and Dalsland.
 When his father Jacob died that year, Magnus Gabriel inherited Läckö Castle and became Count of Läckö.

-Falling out of favour
+Falling out of favor

-In 1653, De la Gardie fell out of favour with the queen.
+In 1653, De la Gardie fell out of favor with the queen.
 He and his family had to leave the court and for the rest of Christina's reign, De la Gardie lived on his manors in some kind of an exile.
 However, Queen Christina abdicated soon thereafter and was replaced on the throne by Charles Gustav, the brother of De la Gardie's wife Maria Eufrosyne.